UCL/ucl_software_carpentry/installation/install.md

 ```

 Note that it is not obvious how to copy and paste text in a Windows terminal including Git Bash.
 Copy and paste can be found by right
-clicking on the top bar and selecting the commands from the drop down menu (in a sub menu).
+clicking on the top bar of the window and selecting the commands from the drop down menu (in a sub menu).

 Confirm that the installation has worked by opening to 'Git Bash' in the Start Menu and then typing: